kristinemlarson/gnssrefl/docs/rinex2snr.md

 ### rinex2snr - Extracting SNR data from RINEX/NMEA files <a name="module1"></a>

 The international standard for sharing GNSS data is called the [RINEX format](https://www.ngs.noaa.gov/CORS/RINEX211.txt).
 (If you are using NMEA files, please see the bottom of this section).
 A RINEX file has extraneous information in it (which we will throw out) - and it does not provide some of the information needed for reflectometry (e.g. elevation and azimuth angles).
-The first task you have in GNSS-IR is to translate from RINEX into what I will call the SNR format.
+The first task you have in GNSS-IR is to translate from RINEX into what I will call the **SNR format**.
 The latter will include azimuth and elevation angles.
-For the latter you will need an **orbit** file. <code>rinex2snr</code> will go get an orbit file for you.
+To compute these angles you will need an **orbit** file. <code>rinex2snr</code> will try to get an orbit file for you.
 It will save those orbit files in case you want to use them at some later date.
 You can override the default orbit choice by selections given below.